geyang/model-free/README.md

 # Model-free RL Baselines

-This codebase combines DrQ, AutoDrac, PPO into a single codebase
+This codebase combines DrQv2, PPO, and RFF-DrQ into a single codebase